Skip to Main Content

 Market conditions

-• Check eligibility requirements: Some lenders have minimum income or credit score requirements, prohibit certain loan purposes, or may not be available in some states.
-Narrow down your options to lenders you can qualify with.
+• Eligibility requirements: Some lenders have minimum income or credit score requirements, prohibit certain loan purposes, or may not be available in some states.
+Narrow down your options to lenders you can qualify with that also offer the type of loan you need.

-• Evaluate customer experiences with lenders: Look at customer reviews on third-party websites like Trustpilot.
-While it's common for a few borrowers to be unhappy with their experiences, recurrent complaints about poor customer support should raise a red flag.
+• Customer experience: Look at customer reviews on third-party websites like Trustpilot.
+While it's common for a few borrowers to be unhappy with their experiences, recurrent complaints about similar issues should raise a red flag.

-• Compare rates and fees: Look at the annual percentage rate (APR), which includes the interest rate and any upfront fees, for each loan option.
-If the lender offers the opportunity to prequalify with a soft credit check, you can get an estimate of your individual APR without hurting your credit.
+• Rates and fees: Look at each loan's annual percentage rate (APR), which includes the interest rate and any upfront fees.
+If the lender offers the opportunity to prequalify with a soft credit check, you can get an estimate of your APR without hurting your credit.
 Prequalification is an estimate and not an official offer of credit.
 Your rate may change once you formally apply.
-You can also compare rates all in one place with Credible.

-• Consider repayment terms: Check your budget to see what monthly payment you can afford.
+• Repayment terms: Check your budget to see what monthly payment you can afford.
 A longer term will give you lower monthly payments, but you'll pay more in interest over time.
-You can use a personal loan calculator to see how your loan term impacts your monthly payment and total interest.
+You can use a personal loan calculator to see how your loan term affects your monthly payment and total interest costs over the life of the loan.

-• Compare discounts, resources, and perks: If you're still deciding between a few lenders that offer similar rates and terms, check if any offer rate discounts or referral bonuses.
-Consider whether you can change your due date and make payments via their mobile app.
-Some lenders even offer free financial resources that may appeal to you.
+• Discounts, resources, and perks: If you're still deciding between a few lenders that offer similar rates and terms, check to see if any offer rate discounts or referral bonuses.
+Consider whether you can change your due date, make payments via their mobile app, and explore other perks.

 What are personal loans used for?